ShinySaana/dual-secure-boot-guide/README.md

    	- Change "Not Configured" to "Enabled"

  	- In an admin shell, `manage-bde.exe -on C: -password`.
 Follow instructions.

+> If you have other drives you wish to encrypt, repeat this command.

 ## OPTIONAL: Sanity check to read the Windows drives offline